roku-oss/henka-sample/README.md

 ## What is it?

-This project provides an example for Henka (provide link here).
+This project provides an example for [Henka](https://github.com/rokudev/henka/).

 It provides a terraform script to plan creatiion of a single S3 bucket.
-The plugin takes the terraform script, pulls or initializes the remote state and performs "terraform plan command".
+The plugin takes the terraform script, pulls or initializes a remote state and performs "terraform plan command".

 To change its behaviour, please edit `terraform` task properties in `build.gradle`